cseanburns/journal-issues/manuscript.md

 put in use to bundle articles into booklets for snail-based mail.
-Journals that do not mimic the print-based workflow in this way do not have this problem.
+Journals that do not mimic the print-based workflow in this way do not have this problem and may avoid the illusion of scarcity that was real in the print era.
 Often these are journals that were created after the web started and that do not print issues.

 # Solutions

+Up to this point
+I have described some problems that are caused by journals mimicking an outdated print-based workflow and how these print-based systems are harmful to science and its dissemination.
+In this section,
+I describe solutions that align with digital publishing.
+These solutions would
+benefit the dissemination of science and therefore science itself.

-Literature is discovered today largely through general and specialized search engines, bibliographic databases, and social media [@BBQSSXP9#burns13].
+Literature is discovered today largely through general and specialized search engines, bibliographic databases, and social media [@5SLZCERT#blankstein22].
 Few people, it seems, discover new research by perusing the table of contents, which again are themselves ordered by when articles are ready to publish, and not ordered thematically or topically.
-Although websites exist that collate articles by topic, there is no reason for journals to continue the practice of creating tables of contents.
+Although websites exist that
+collate articles by topic [@VSAJQIYL#hull08], there is no reason for journals to continue the practice of creating tables of contents.
 It is a fundamentally poor way to